Prathamesh172/Deep-Fake-Detection-using-Deep-Learning/README.md

-# 🔍 DeepFake Detection using AI
+# 🔍 DeepFake Detection using CNN

 ## 🚀 Overview
 This project is a **DeepFake Detection** application powered by **Deep Learning**.
 It helps detect **AI-generated fake images** by analyzing subtle patterns that differentiate real and fake visuals.
 The application uses a **Convolutional Neural Network (CNN)** trained on a dataset of real and fake images.